rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 - Otherwise, convert `char` and `short` to `int`.
 - Then, if either operand is `long`, convert the other to `long`.

-Notice that `floats` in an expression are not automatically converted to `double`; this is a change from the original definition.
+Notice that `float`s in an expression are not automatically converted to `double`; this is a change from the original definition.
 In general, mathematical functions like those in `<math.h>` will use double precision.
 The main reason for using `float` is to save storage in large arrays, or, less often, to save time on